mdang/ga-cards-angular4/README.md

 We want to show a live preview of the question as the user is typing, so we'll make use of two-way data binding, that way as the form value is updated we can ensure the preview is updated as well.

+Let's modify the form by:

+ - Adding a reference to the form so we can obtain the values entered later
-Start by modifying the form itself and adding a reference to the form, as well as adding a submit handler using the `ngSubmit` event.
+ - Adding a submit handler using the `ngSubmit` event
+ - Modify the input to use two-way data binding for our live preview
+ - Nest our data for organization using the `ngModelGroup` directive

 ```html
 <!-- add-card.component.html -->